HISTORY OF AFRIKA TIKKUN

 For those with whom the late Chief Rabbi worked, assisted, whose guidance he sought, who suffered his criticisms or sought his spiritual guidance, his skills in every aspect of communal endeavor and his lively personality remain very much alive in all of them.
 This of course is largely due to his own merits.

-After 14 years of having developed the Group’s interest in seven different countries of the region, he returned to South Africa at the end of 1967 and assumed responsibility for expanding the Group’s interest in the wood industry.
-By the early 1990’s the Group was operating in 19 countries, employing 23,000 people, with a turnover of over $1 billion.
+After 14 years of developing the Group’s interest in seven countries of the region, he returned to South Africa at the end of 1967, and assumed responsibility for expanding the Group’s interest in the wood industry.
+By the early 1990’s, the Group was operating in 19 countries, employing 23,000 people, with a turnover of over $1 billion.

-After 41 years with the Plate Glass Group, Bertie changed his focus to allow him to undertake a number of initiatives which included continuing involvement with major business organizations, government bodies and his family’s philanthropic initiatives.
-In particular, he wanted to create organizations that would look after the future interests of the new generation of black children.
-This led him to initiate, and become a founder and thereafter the Chairman of a number of outreach programs and out of this Afrika Tikkun was born.
+After 41 years with the Plate Glass Group, Bertie changed his focus to allow him to undertake a number of initiatives, including continuing involvement with major business organizations, government bodies, and his family’s philanthropic initiatives.
+In particular, he wanted to create organizations that would look after the future interests of the emerging generation of black children.
+This led him to initiate, and become a founder and thereafter the Chairman of a number of outreach programmes and from this Afrika Tikkun was born.

 Ann was born in the UK and for 30 years she practiced as a solicitor in the City of London.
 Her late husband, Rabbi Cyril Harris was a community Rabbi in three different London congregations and in 1987, he became Chief Rabbi of South Africa.
 With this appointment, they moved to Johannesburg where Ann became one of the lawyers working in the Law Clinics at Wits University.
 Ann currently lives in Cape Town and is a respected member of the Afrika Tikkun Family since her husband became one of its founders.